The eight pronominal verbs most used in Italian

 Register

-In terms of register, this verb is used in all contexts forma and informal.
+In terms of register, this verb is used in all contexts formal and informal.

 Here is the conjugation: